texastribune/scuole-data/README.md

 ## AskTED Data

-Superintendents, Principals and directory information for all schools and districts.
+AskTED provides superintendents, principals and directory information for all schools and districts.
+The `scuole` repo downloads data from AskTED directly and updates them in our database, so there's no need to manually download and update them in `scuole-data`.

-To download directory data, go to the [AskTED homepage](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/Home.aspx) and download the School and District File with Site Address.

-To download superintents and principals data, go to the [AskTED Download Personnel File page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).
-Check the box for either `Include Principals` or `Include Superintendents` and indicate `None` on both `Include District Staff` and `Include ESC Staff`.
-Sort by Organization Number and `Download File`.
+We download data from the [directory page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile.aspx) and the [personnel page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).

 ## TAPR Data